 Rockefeller University Policy on Face Covering: Updated February 10, 2023

-The University policy is informed by recommendations issued by the CDC, the level of vaccination in our community, COVID infection rates in the region and the nation, and evidence of increased infectiousness of the Omicron variant.
+The University policy is informed by recommendations issued by the CDC, the level of vaccination and positive cases in our community, and COVID infection rates in the region and the nation.

 Beginning February 10, 2023, face covering for RU personnel is optional both indoors and outside on campus, with the following exception:

 - Patient care areas in the Hospital and Nurses Residence

 RU personnel includes RU employees and students, HHMI employees, and full-time contracted staff working in Plant Operations and CBC.

 Please note if your department or laboratory requires mask wearing you must adhere to their requirements.

 For non-RU personnel who are not fully vaccinated (e.g., service personnel, visitors), face covering is required in ALL indoor areas of campus and is optional in outdoor areas.